alinahid477/vmw-calculator-devops/README.md

 STEP 3: Login to Kubernetes cluster
 =======================================

+**You can use [vsphere with tanzu wizard](https://github.com/alinahid477/vsphere-with-tanzu-wizard) for automating one click login to skip the below**

 ***UPDATE: If you are using ssh tunnel through the docker container as described here: https://github.com/alinahid477/VMW/tree/main/calcgithub THEN skip this section as this is already done.***

 - `$ kubectl vsphere login --tanzu-kubernetes-cluster-name calc-k8-cluster --server sddc.private.local --insecure-skip-tls-verify -u administrator@vsphere.local`
 - `$ kubectl config use-context calc-k8-cluster`

-**You can use [vsphere with tanzu wizard](https://github.com/alinahid477/vsphere-with-tanzu-wizard) for automating one click login**

 STEP 4: Prepare kubernetes cluster for application
 ==================================================
 Now that the cluster is created lets prepare the cluster for our app.

-Below are the steps (basically, apply all yaml in calc-devops/kubernetes/global).
+Below are the steps (basically, apply all yaml in kubernetes/global).

 - create kubernetes namespace:

-    `$ kubectl apply -f calc-devops/kubernetes/global/namespace.yaml`
+    `$ kubectl apply -f kubernetes/global/namespace.yaml`

 - pod security policy:

-    `kubectl apply -f calc-devops/kubernetes/global/allow-psp-clusterrole.yaml`
+    `kubectl apply -f kubernetes/global/allow-psp-clusterrole.yaml`

     **why?**